Shopify Plus Integration

 SHOPIFY_SECRET = 'your-shopify-secret';

-The nonprofit_id depends on which product is being/has been purchased.
-We can look this up with the Donation Lambda service that we created in the previous section.
-Assuming the Lambda is available at https://my.lambda/nonprofits, the following script can be used to populate nonprofit_id:
+The nonprofit_id depends on which product is being or has been purchased.
+You can resolve it with the same Nonprofit Lambda you added earlier.
+If that Lambda is available at https://my.lambda/nonprofits, you can use a script like the following to populate nonprofit_id:

 <script>